-The Bank of Japan law in the 1970s (until 1998) did not give the Bank a policy objective of price stability or legal independence from the Ministry of Finance.
-The objective of the Bank in the Law was to "maximize the potential of the economy" and the Bank policy was under the direction of the Minister of Finance.
-On the other hand, the interest rate was supposed to be decided by the Policy Board (in charge of monetary policy) of the Bank of Japan that includes appointments from outside the Bank.
-Theoretically, the Policy Board can make interest rate decisions which may be opposed by the government.
-The Government has the power to replace Policy Board members as well as the Governor.
-In reality, the Bank senior executives sought after a tacit prior approval from the government over interest rate decisions, and the Policy Board had become just an automatic approving body of the Bank executives.
+The Bank of Japan Law in the 1970s (until 1998) did not give the bank a policy objective of price stability or legal independence from the Ministry of Finance.
+The objective of the bank in the law was to "maximize the potential of the economy," and the bank policy was under the direction of the minister of finance.
+On the other hand, the interest rate was supposed to be decided by the Policy Board (in charge of monetary policy) of the Bank of Japan that includes appointments from outside the bank.
+Theoretically, the Policy Board can make interest rate decisions that may be opposed by the government.
+The government has the power to replace Policy Board members as well as the governor.
+In reality, the bank senior executives sought after a tacit prior approval from the government over interest rate decisions, and the Policy Board had become just an automatic approving body of the bank executives.
 Getting approval of the interest rate changes was tricky.
-It often depended on the relationship between Governor and the Minister of Finance, or between Governor and Prime Minister
+It often depended on the relationship between the governor and the minister of finance, or between the governor and the prime minister

 Later in 1998, the Bank of Japan Law was revised.
-Cargill, Hutchison, and Ito (1997; 2000) describes the history and legal details of the Bank of Japan laws, with a comparison of scores of legal independence between the old and new laws.
+Cargill, Hutchison, and Ito (1997, 2001) describes the history and legal details of the Bank of Japan laws, with a comparison of scores of legal independence between the old and new laws.

 What could the central bank have done in the absence of independence?
-Without independence, the Governor could be replaced at will of the government.
-So can members of the Policy Board.
-It was tradition that the change in monetary policy had to be negotiated with the Ministry of Finance (and Prime Minister), although by law the Policy Board at the BoJ could decide on its own power.
+Without independence, the governor could be replaced at the will of the government, and so could members of the Policy Board.
+It was tradition that the change in monetary policy had to be negotiated with the Ministry of Finance (and prime minister), although by law the Policy Board at the Bank of Japan could decide on its own power.
 Even lowering the interest rate was difficult because the Ministry of Posts and Telecommunications tended to oppose lowering the deposit rate.
-Increasing the interest rate of course was much harder.
-Could the Governor put his job on the line to disagree the government?
+Increasing the interest rate, of course, was much harder.
+Could the governor put his job on the line to disagree with the government?
 Maybe that was not the Japanese style.

-3. Monetarist Rhetoric for Independence
+7.3 Monetarist Rhetoric for Independence

-One lesson that the Bank of Japan learned from the mistake of creating high inflation in 1973-74 was to enhance de facto independence.
-To develop more theoretical underpinning for controlling inflation was one, and to assert the danger of inflation, when met with pressure from the government, was another.
+One lesson that the Bank of Japan learned from the mistake of creating high inflation in 1973 and 1974 was to enhance de factor independence.
+To develop more theoretical underpinning for controlling inflation was one lesson, and to assert the danger of inflation, when met with pressure from the government, was another.
 If the future inflation can be credibly warned with some indicators, that would be persuasive.

-The Bank of Japan published a study in 1975 on the importance of monetary aggregate, M2+CDs, in predicting future inflation and output, and announced a new monetary policy procedure in 1978.10 Beginning in July 1978, the Bank of Japan had made it a regular procedure to announce a "forecast" of the growth rate of the average outstanding balance of money (M2+CDs) relative to the same period in the previous year, at the beginning of the quarter.
+The Bank of Japan published a study in 1975 on the importance of monetary aggregate, M2+CDs, in predicting future inflation and output, and announced a new monetary policy procedure in 1978.9 Beginning in July 1978, the Bank of Japan made it a regular procedure to announce a "forecast" of the growth rate of the average outstanding balance of money (M2+CDs) relative to the same period in the previous year, at the beginning of the quarter.
 For example, the forecast for monetary growth in the first quarter of 1985 over the first quarter of 1984 was announced at the beginning of the first quarter of 1985.
 There are two important features for this procedure.
-First, the forecast included the will of the Bank of Japan: "... the policy actions of the Bank of Japan iself are included in the determination of these forecasts, and in this sense the forecasts represent increases in the money supply that the Bank of Japan is willing to permit."
-(Suzuki, (1987; p.331))11 Second, three quarters, out of four, are already history in the announced annual growth rate.
-The forecast represents an average of three quarters' realized monetary growth and current quarter's projected monetary growth.
-Therefore, the will to change in money is concentrated on the current quarter.
+First, the forecast included the will of the Bank of Japan: "[T]he policy actions of the Bank of Japan itself are included in the determination of these forecasts, and in this sense the forecasts represent increases in the money supply that the Bank of Japan is willing to permit" (Suzuki